- This event has passed.

 Where do you find mathematicians?
 Anywhere people use mathematics!
 Professional football?
 Architecture?
 Nursing?
 Spying?
 Acting?
 Knitting?
 Fields like physics and engineering are the more obvious choices but mathematics appears almost everywhere.
 Students often think, “I’m never going to use this” about the mathematics that we teach.
 The disconnect is not as much in the math itself as in how we teach it and talk about it in school.

-This edWebinar will be of interest to K-8 teachers and librarians.
-There will be time to get your questions answered at the end of Sara’s presentation.
+This recorded edWebinar will be of interest to K-8 teachers and librarians.

 About the Presenter